sodazone/ocelloids-services/guides/TESTING.md

 > npm run build
 ```

-3. Set up the configuration file for your network in `<root>/config/`.
+3. Create the configuration file for your network in `<root>/config/`.
 Ensure that the parameters correspond to those used to set up Zombienet.
-If you are planning to test with light clients, copy the chain specs for your chains from the temp folder spawned by Zombienet into `<project-root>/chain-specs/`.
+If you are planning to test with light clients, copy the chain specs for your chains from the temporary folder spawned by Zombienet into `<project-root>/chain-specs/`.

+> [!IMPORTANT]
+> If any parachain is configured to use smoldot, the relay chain will also need to be configured with smoldot, as the smoldot client requires access to the relay chain to check for para-block inclusion and finality.

-4. Run the XCM Monitoring Service
+4. Run the server

 ```shell
 npm run start -- -c ./config/<YOUR_CONFIG>.toml